 - Conflict of Interest Procedure

-- Contract Management Flowchart (PDF 18.5kb)
+- Purchase Requisition Flowchart (PDF 98.7kb)

-The Purchasing Procedure will be implemented throughout the University via:
+The Procurement of Goods and Services Procedure will be implemented throughout the University via:

 1. Announcement on the FedNews website;

 2. ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved procedure;